-- (a) Subject to paragraph (b), AEMO may conduct a voluntary book build in the relevant region for the relevant forecast reliability gap period: - (1) if the AER makes a T-3 reliability instrument, and the Book Build Procedures have been developed and published under clause 4A.H.2; and - (2) if the relevant forecast reliability gap still remains on the day that is 12 months after the T-3 reliability instrument is made, in accordance with the Book Build Procedures.
+- (a) Subject to paragraph (b), AEMO may conduct a voluntary book build in the relevant region for the relevant forecast reliability gap period: - (1) if the AER makes a T-3 reliability instrument, or a Minister makes a Ministerial T-3 reliability instrument, and the Book Build Procedures have been developed and published under clause 4A.H.2; and - (2) if the relevant forecast reliability gap still remains on the day that is 12 months after the T-3 reliability instrument is made, in accordance with the Book Build Procedures.

-(b) If AEMO conducts a voluntary book build it must publish a notice on its website, by the day that is at least 20 business days before the day that the voluntary book build starts, which specifies the date the voluntary book build will commence
+(b) If AEMO conducts a voluntary book build it must publish a notice on its website, by the day that is at least 20 business days before the day that the voluntary book build starts, which specifies the date the voluntary book build will commence.